 - Patents that have previously been issued may not be in effect if the patent owner has not been keeping up with their patent payments.

 - Laws regarding what is patentable vary among countries.

 Certain countries have exemptions for some actions.
 For example, Germany exempts enacting research, and New Zealand exempts certain types of clinical trials.

 If you need help with freedom to operate opinion, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.